 In addition, when e-fuels are included in regulations for renewable fuels in the EU, it will become competitive in markets with access to affordable hydropower, such as in Norway.

 How are non-EU countries working towards sustainable aviation fuel (SAF)?

 The Biden administration have presented several measures to reduce CO2 in the aviation industry.
 By 2030, the goal is to produce 3 billion liters of SAF and reduce emissions by 20 percent.
 To achieve this, the Biden administration have said they will arrange financial support of around USD 4.3 billion.

 How can people be ensured we are choosing the best solutions for the climate?

-The ABCD-model ensures objective assessment, with the goal of assess different alternatives in an objective way.
+The ABCD-model ensures objective assessment, with the goal of considering different alternatives in an objective way.

 - Abatement CO2 (reduction) – How much less carbon ends up in the atmosphere?

-- Before rather than later (urgent) – How fast can the solution be implemented?
+- Before rather than later (urgency) – How fast can the solution be implemented?

-- Costs of abatement (cost) – What does it cost, seen across the entire investment chain?
+- Costs of abatement (cost) – What does it cost, based on the entire investment chain?

-- Development of volume (volume) – To what extent is it about volume that matters?
+- Development of volume (volume) – To what extent is it the volume that matters?